willding123/AMSC660/README.md

 # AMSC660

-Code for AMSC660 Scientific Computing at UMD.
+Code for AMSC660 Scientific Computing course at UMD.